What Is Human Papillomavirus?

 - Precancerous lesions on the genitals (in women)

-Men in the 22-26 years age group should be vaccinated if they have sex with other men, have HIV infection, or have a weak immune system due to other illnesses or medications.
+- Men aged 22-26 years old if they have sex with other men or have a suppressed immune system

 Research suggests that the vaccine does not appear to cause any serious side effects.
 Like any vaccine, it has the potential to cause serious problems, such as a severe allergic reaction.

 Some problems have been associated with the HPV vaccines, like pain, redness, swelling, or itching at the injection site.
 Other potential side effects include: